jarviscanada/jarvis_data_eng_AlexandreBellemin-Magninot/linux_sql/README.md

 This deployment makes it easy to extend our application to other hosts by simply adding the scripts and cron jobs to them.

 # Improvements
 This application was implemented quickly and deserves some improvements if we want it to scale without breaking a keyboard.
 A few ideas:
-- Adding handling for hardware updates, so the system notices when a machine suddenly decides to get an upgrade/downgrade;
+* Adding handling for hardware updates, so the system notices when a machine suddenly decides to get an upgrade/downgrade;
-- Automate project installation by automatically creating a container, database, and their tables;
+* Automate project installation by automatically creating a container, database, and its tables;
-- Implement an error handling process in case of failure so that you don't have to rely only on the fact that there are no more insertions in your table;
+* Implement an error handling process in case of failure, so that you don't have to rely only on the fact that there are no more insertions in your table;
-- Add a dashboard to visually track the usage of all our machines.
+* Add a dashboard to visually track the usage of all our machines.